 Scanning Color Recognition – This is a new feature and is available on both the CM350 and CM650 models.
 It will be interesting to see how this compares to the older versions but essentially you will be able to choose between grayscale or RGB color mode when scanning.

 12” x 24” Scanning Capability – This feature is only available on the CM650 model.
 It’s what we have been waiting for which is why we will be buying the CM650.
 We have been wanting to scan using the 12” x 24” mat we have but our current Scan n Cut machine will only scan using a 12” x 12” mat.

 PES Files – If you have an embroidery machine that accepts PES files then you will love this feature as the ScannCut will now read files containing stitch data.
-However, it is only available on the CM650 model. ( It is also available on the CM550 model, but only if you have the latest software update available).
+However, it is only available on the CM650 model.

 UPDATE: NOVEMBER 2015